Pizzana pizza West Hollywood now open with late-night slices in Los Angeles

 • price 2 of 4

-This Cal-Italian restaurant isn’t the first place these days you might think of when you’re craving pizza, but Josh Loeb and Zoe Nathan’s impeccable wood-fired pies are one of the many reasons Milo + Olive is a longtime mainstay on the Westside.
-The pizza here uses a mix of Sperry organic and whole wheat flours, a lower-than-normal oven temperature and a two-day fermentation process to create thick, chewy crust that's impossible to not to love.
+Why we love it: Josh Loeb and Zoe Nathan’s impeccable wood-fired pies are one of the many reasons Milo + Olive is a longtime mainstay on the Westside.
+The pizza here uses a mix of Sperry organic and whole wheat flours, a lower-than-normal oven temperature and a two-day fermentation process to create a thick, chewy crust that's impossible not to love.
 (There’s also a gluten-free option available.)
 During brunch, Milo + Olive serves a breakfast pizza topped with pork belly sausage, eggs, roasted potatoes and fontina cream, but our favorite comes from the dinner menu: the mixed mushroom, which combines fontina val d’aosta, thyme, lemon zest and Parmesan with a bounty of fungi.
 This is modern California-style pizza—and by God, is it delicious.
+For dessert, look to the gianduja budino, bourbon-laced tiramisu and an affogato made with Sweet Rose Creamery vanilla ice cream and your choice of Bonito Coffee Roasters espresso or Nekohama matcha.

 Advertising